mikavilpas/yazi.nvim/README.md

 - `<c-t>`: open the selected file in a new tab
 - `<c-s>`: close the current yazi directory using [telescope](https://github.com/nvim-telescope/telescope.nvim)'s `live_grep`.
   If telescope is not available, nothing happens.
-You can customize this
+You can customize the search action in your configuration.

 Notice that these are also the defaults for telescope.